 From there, you can take the business portions of those drives and multiply it by the standard mileage rate for 2015.
 That’s 57.5 cents per mile for 2015.

-If you drive a car, SUV, minivan, van, or pick-up for business, you have two options for deducting your vehicle expenses.
+If you drive a car, SUV, minivan, van, or pick-up for business, you have two options for deducting your car expenses.
 You can use the standard mileage rate or you can deduct your actual driving expenses.

 The standard mileage rate is the easiest to use.
 You take a mileage deduction for a specified number of cents for every business mile you drive.
 To calculate your mileage deduction, multiply your business miles by the standard mileage rate.
 For 2015, that’s 57.5 cents per business mile.

 Example: Ed drives his car 10,000 miles for business during 2015.
 To determine his car expense deduction, he multiplies his business miles by the 2015 mileage rate of 57.5 cents per mile.
 This gives him a total deduction for the year of $5,750 (57.5 cents × 10,000 = $5,750).